How FICO Credit Scores Are Calculated

-The three agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, all of the agencies use the following to build your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in calculating your score:

 - Your Credit History - Have you had credit for years, or for just a short time?

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Do you pay your bills on time?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Each of these is assigned a value and a weight.
-The result is one number.
+Each of these factors is assigned a value and a weight.
+Each formula produces a single number which varies slightly by agency.
 Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most folks getting a mortgage have a score above 620.
+Higher is always better.
+Most folks who want to get a mortgage in the current environment have a score above 620.

 Improving your score